Skip to content

 Thumbnails with text are absolute musts on YouTube, which is the second-biggest search engine in the world!
 There, your videos will compete for viewer attention with only a thumbnail and title to help them stand out.

 Pro Tip: You don’t have to use your full video title in your thumbnail image.
 In fact, it might be better not to.
 The thumbnail title should give an idea of the topic while the full title gives extra details that make people want to click.
-The middle image above is a great example of this.
+The image on the left above is a great example of this.

-This is the only optional element in phase one of your video promotion process.
 You don’t absolutely need a GIF to promote your video, but it can be an eye-catching bonus.
-In email and on some social platforms, you can use a GIF in place of a thumbnail to draw attention to your video without autoplaying.
+In email and on some social platforms, you can use a GIF in place of a thumbnail to draw attention to your video without autoplaying the full thing.

 bouncing emoji ball gif